How to defrost frozen meat safely [including fast defrost method]

 Rather than waste the water from the first filled bowl, we use this to water the flowers in the garden or the indoor plants in the house so nothing goes to waste here.

-Defrosting Frozen Meat In Restaraunts: The Continual Water Flow Method
+Defrosting Frozen Meat: The Continual Water Flow Method

 This is the method widely used in the catering and restaurant industry.
 The Frozen Meat or Vegetables is left under a continuous flow of tap water from the faucet.
 This method meets all USDA safety guidance for thawing however this method is simply not sustainable due to the sheer amount of water wasted.